Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 So, extend your log analytics strategy beyond CloudWatch by deploying tools that give you complete control over which log and metrics data you expose and how you interact with it.
 Don’t restrict yourself to choosing from a predefined list of data types.

-You can certainly make use of CloudWatch and also leverage ChaosSearch by exporting CloudWatch logs, moving them to S3 and indexing these logs and other log data stored in S3.
+You can still make use of the CloudWatch while also leveraging ChaosSearch as an AWS log analyzer by exporting CloudWatch logs, moving them to S3 and indexing these logs and other log data stored in S3.

 Watch this quick demo to learn how to analyze JSON logs with ChaosSearch: